axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 ## List manipulation {#template-function-list}

 The `list-\*` template functions allow you to manipulate comma-separated lists.
-Such lists represent a simple array type in {{% productparam "abbrev" %}}.
+Such lists represent a simple array type in {{% param "product.abbrev" %}}.
 Note the following about formatting lists:

   - Values are separated by commas, for example, `"item1","item2","item3"`.
 The single-element list is an element without a comma.